 Day 8 - Vicksburg, MS

 In the “Key to the South,” Southern hospitality is alive, well, and waiting for your arrival.
 With sweeping views of the Mississippi River, Vicksburg blends its Southern heritage with exciting modern-day attractions.
 Our tour today begins in Vicksburg's shopping district.
 Then, we will stop at the Church of Holy Trinity: a place of spiritual refreshment to Vicksburg for over 125 years.
 The next stop, Anchuca Mansion, named from the Choctaw word meaning “happy home,” is one of the most significant homes in Vicksburg.
 As we come back into the downtown area, we will continue to the Old Court House Museum, which showcases thousands of artifacts from pre-Columbian times to Civil War implements.
-There will be a stop at Washington Street for some more shopping as well as an included admission to Biedenharn Coca-Cola Museum and the Yesterday's Children Doll and Toy Museum.
+There will be a stop at Washington Street for some more shopping as well as an included admission to Biedenharn Coca-Cola Museum.
 Afterward, enjoy the Lower Mississippi River Museum, where we can find out how different communities, farming families, and the US Army Corps of Engineers have all utilized the river.
 Finally, visit the Old Depot Museum, a preservation museum run by the Vicksburg Battlefield Museum, which highlights the Siege of Vicksburg.
 Overnight vessel.
 (B, L, D)

-Day 9 - Baton Rouge, LA
+Day 9 - River Cruising

 Day 10 - Nottoway, LA